4

 3

-• $\begingroup$ R11F_G11F_B10F is an RGB format. $\endgroup$ Jan 15, 2017 at 1:44
+• $\begingroup$ R11F_G11F_B10F is an RGB format. $\endgroup$ Commented Jan 15, 2017 at 1:44

 • $\begingroup$ Keep in mind that the docs don't list all possible formats.
-There are often vendor-specific formats, and formats that came after the docs were written. $\endgroup$ Jan 15, 2017 at 3:04
+There are often vendor-specific formats, and formats that came after the docs were written. $\endgroup$ Commented Jan 15, 2017 at 3:04

 • $\begingroup$ @NicolBolas Yeah because it has 32 bits overall, now I see it. $\endgroup$